wp-plugins/prosperent-suite/trunk/README.txt

 == Changelog ==

+= 2.0.2 =
+* trying to force push the css files for product page and admin

 = 2.0.1 =
-*created a header redirect for those who had pages indexed with the prior url structure
+* created a header redirect for those who had pages indexed with the prior url structure

 = 2.0 =
 * clean, SEO friendly URLs